dbdimitrov/BingleSeq/README.md

 #### 3. Normalization
 After excluding unwanted cells and features from the dataset, the next step is to normalize the data.
-BingleSeq provides two Seurat-supplied global-scaling normalization options.
+BingleSeq provides two Seurat-based global-scaling normalization options.
 The first one is the “LogNormalize” method in which gene counts for each cell are divided by the total counts for that cell, multiplied by a ‘scale factor’, and then natural-log transformed.
-The second method is “Relative Counts” which follows the same procedure without the log transformation.
+The second method is “Relative Counts” which follows the same procedure excluding the log transformation.
 Seurat's authors recommend using the former method when working with integer counts and the latter when working with relative counts.
 10e4 is the recommended and default scale factor option, but when using CPM values the scale factor should be set to 10e6.

 Simultaneously with normalization, the highly variable features within the dataset are identified and these features are later used when clustering with Seurat.